bodoba/valveControl/README.md

 * Port states are refreshed every 10 seconds
 * All relais are set to OFF state at startup

-**You should watchdog the application**
+**Please watchdog the application**

 In case it stops and a relais is ON the connected valve may remain open.
 This may lead to damage or increases water costs.

 ## Hardware

-I use a [OrangPI Zero](http://www.orangepi.org/orangepizero/) with four relais connected to it to control magnetic valves.
+I use a [OrangPI Zero](http://www.orangepi.org/orangepizero/) with [four relais](https://www.amazon.de/AZDelivery-4-Relais-Optokoppler-Low-Level-Trigger-Arduino/dp/B078Q8S9S9/) connected to it to control magnetic valves.
 To allow manual control there are also five push-buttons conncted.
 One for each valve and one to enable/disable the timer function.

-Each button has an indacet LED to display the current state.
+Each button has an indicater LED to display the current state.
 For the relais these are connected to the same port, for the timer a seperate port is used.

 So in total 10 I/O ports are utilized.
 In my setup a [mcp23017](http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf) port expander, connected over I2C is providing the IO ports.
 As  [wiringPi](http://wiringpi.com/) is used to control the I/O ports you can easily choose a different setup.
 WiringPi abstracts these HW details nicely.